g1eb/angular-calendar-heatmap/README.md

 }]
 ```

-See example.html for an example implementation with random data, click <a href="https://rawgit.com/g1eb/angular-calendar-heatmap/master/example.html" target="_blank">here</a> for a live demo.
+See [example.html](https://github.com/g1eb/angular-calendar-heatmap/blob/master/example.html) for an example implementation with random data or click <a href="https://rawgit.com/g1eb/angular-calendar-heatmap/master/example.html" target="_blank">here</a> for a live demo.